-The proposed operations will be conducted from a previously approved surface location as provided for in EP (Control No. N-10097), approved on February 14, 2020; therefore, in accordance with NTL No. 2008-G05, "Shallow Hazards Program," a site-specific shallow hazards assessment is not provided.
+The proposed operations will be conducted from a previously approved surface location; therefore, in accordance with NTL No. 2008-G05, "Shallow Hazards Program," a site-specific shallow hazards assessment is not provided.

 3.7 HIGH-RESOLUTION SEISMIC LINES

 3.8 STRATIGRAPHIC COLUMN